- Oops!Something went wrong.Please try again later.

 Chris Cuomo, brother

 Mario and Matilda's youngest child is a CNN anchor and host of Cuomo Prime Time.
 Chris and Andrew, with their 13-year age gap, reportedly had an almost father-son-like relationship growing, especially while their father was busy with his gubernatorial duties.

-After a month-long battle with the coronavirus—during which he taped his show from the basement of his home and gave frequent updates on his condition—the youngest Cuomo revealed in late April that he has beat the illness, testing negative for Covid-19 (and positive for the antibodies).
-Unfortunately, his wife Cristina and 14-year-old son Mario are currently battling the virus.
+He endured a month-long battle with the coronavirus last April, during which he taped his show from the basement of his home and gave frequent updates on his condition.

 In 2001 Cuomo married Cristina Greeven in Southampton.
 She is the former editor in chief of Manhattan and Beach magazines and founded her own wellness magazine called Purist in 2017.
 They have three children: Bella, Mario, and Carolina.